ARM-software/CMSIS-DSP/README.md

 * -DHOST=ON
 * -DNEON=ON

-cmake is automatically including the ComputeLibrary folder.
+cmake is automatically including the `ComputeLibrary` folder.
 If you are using a different build, you need to include this folder too.

-### Launching the build

-Once cmake has generated the makefiles, you can use a GNU Make to build.

-    make VERBOSE=1

 ### Running